Skip to content

 }

-• Internally maintains a control block and atomic reference count, incurring extra memory and CPU overhead
+• Maintains an internal control block and atomic reference counts, incurring extra memory and CPU overhead.

-• Copy operations are inherently thread-safe, making it suitable for sharing resources across tasks
+• Copy operations are thread-safe, making it suitable for sharing resources between multiple tasks.

 Compiler Support